JDihlmann/moodlocator/README.md

 #####1.
 Get your Accounts
-You need to get Tweets so we have to create a Twitter Developer Account and  we need a Bluemix Account where we can upload our application and add services.
+You need to get Tweets.
+So we have to create a Twitter Developer Account and  we need a Bluemix Account where we can upload our application and add the services.

 ######Twitter
-Lets’s get started with the Twitter Developer Account.
+Let’s get started with the Twitter Developer Account.
 Open your Browser and go to the [Twitter] Homepage.
 If you don’t already have a Twitter Account register for it and create one.
 If you do have a Twitter Account be sure to log off and reload the Twitter Homepage again.
-On the bottom of the page you will see a blue line with serveral options.
+On the bottom of the page you will see a blue line with several options.

 	Click on "developer"